NSHipster/articles/2018-11-12-customplaygrounddisplayconvertible.md

 For example,
 let's say you're using Playgrounds to familiarize yourself with the Contacts framework.
-You create a new `CNMutableContact`, set the `givenName` and `familyName` properties, and provide an array of `CNLabeledValue` values
+_(Note: the Contacts framework is unavailable in Swift Playgrounds for iPad)_ You create a new `CNMutableContact`, set the `givenName` and `familyName` properties, and provide an array of `CNLabeledValue` values